brunoais/CliArgsParser/README.md

 No more requirements.

 ## Usage warning
-As this project is still not in version 0.5.0, the API may change to accommodate with its issues when used in the real world (although I do not intent to).
+This project is still in its initial stages of development, the API may change to accommodate with its issues when used in the real world (although I do not intent to).

 ## Quick Start